Joyce (singer): Early childhood

 Moreno's paternal grandfather was a Swede, from Karlskrona, who moved to Copenhagen and married a Danish woman.
 Their son, Joyce's father, moved from Denmark to Brazil and married a Brazilian woman, Joyce's mother.

 Career in Brazil

-In Brazil, she has become initially known in 1967, a year before releasing her first album, when she performed her song Me Disseram at the II International Song Festival (RJ), but the peak of her popularity happened in the early 1980s, when she presented Clareana, a song she wrote dedicated to her two infant daughters, at TV Globo's Brazilian Popular Music Festival.
-The song was a huge hit across the country and appeared on her 1980 album Feminina, which also included other hits like the title tune (Feminina), Mistérios, Da Cor Brasileira and Essa Mulher.
-From then on, she has released a series of albums with her own original compositions, recorded in Brazil and abroad; albums dedicated to the works of Vinicius de Moraes, her artistic godfather, Tom Jobim, Elis Regina and Dorival Caymmi, to name a few; and many recordings in partnership with other musicians.
+In Brazil, she has become initially known in 1967, a year before releasing her first album, when she performed her song Me Disseram at the II International Song Festival (RJ), but the peak of her popularity happened in the early 1980s, when she presented "Clareana", a song she wrote dedicated to her two infant daughters, at TV Globo's Brazilian Popular Music Festival.
+The song was a hit across the country and appeared on her 1980 album Feminina, which also included other hits such as the title tune ("Feminina"), "Mistérios", "Da Cor Brasileira" and "Essa Mulher".
+From then on, she has released a series of albums with her own original compositions, recorded in Brazil and abroad; albums dedicated to the works of Vinicius de Moraes, her artistic godfather, Tom Jobim, Elis Regina and Dorival Caymmi; and many recordings in partnership with other musicians.